HL7/US-Core/input/pagecontent/basic-provenance.md

 {% include examplebutton_default.html example="Provenance-example-targeted-provenance.json" b_title = "Click Here to See an Element Level Provenance Example" %}

 <br />

----
-Footnotes

-[^1]: This Basic Provenance guidance and [US Core Provenance Profile] are provisional and may change in future releases.
-Although it is based on feedback from the HL7 and Argonaut communities, there was only preliminary testing of this approach before publication.

 {% include link-list.md %}